-1.3.7.2 PKI Sponsor
+1.3.9.2 PKI Sponsor

-A PKI Sponsor fills the role of a Subscriber for non-human system components and organizations that are named as public key certificate subjects.
-The PKI Sponsor works with the WidePoint NFI PKI and, when appropriate, the WidePoint NFI PKI RAS, LRAS, Trusted Agents, to register components (routers, firewalls, etc.) in accordance with Section 3.2.3.3, and is responsible for meeting the obligations of Subscribers as defined throughout this CPS.
+A PKI Sponsor fills the role of a Subscriber for non-human system components and organizations which are named as public key certificate subjects.
+The PKI Sponsor works with the WidePoint NFI PKI (including WidePoint NFI PKI RAs, LRAs, and Trusted Agents) to register components (routers, firewalls, etc.) in accordance with Section 3.2.3.3, and is responsible for meeting the obligations of Subscribers as defined throughout this CPS.
 The PKI Sponsor is not considered a trusted role.